pypiserver/pypiserver/README.md

 # pypiserver

 Table of Contents
-pypiserver - minimal PyPI server for use with pip/easy_install

 - [pypiserver - minimal PyPI server for use with pip/easy_install](#pypiserver---minimal-pypi-server-for-use-with-pipeasy_install)
   - [Quickstart Installation and Usage](#Quickstart-Installation-and-Usage)